The Energy Grid

 HeatStorE™ Long-Duration “All-Night” Battery

 247Solar’s Heat2Power turbine is combined with a TES to form the 247Solar HeatStorE™ “all-night” battery.
-Such a battery performs identically to electric batteries that are connected to main grids, i.e., they absorb power from the grid when there is an excess, such as from PV or wind, but converts it to stored heat up to 1000C via electric resistance coils.
+Such a battery performs identically to electric batteries connected to main grids, i.e., they absorb power from the grid when there is an excess, such as from PV or wind, but convert it to stored heat up to 1000C via electric resistance coils.
 The turbine converts the heat back to electricity when the demand on the grid exceeds its capacity, e.g., during peak periods.

-The battery can operate at full power even when fully discharged for 24/7 dispatchability.
+The battery can operate at full power even when fully discharged for 24/7 dispatch.
 When the TES is depleted, the turbine can burn almost any fuel, including hydrogen, for full power 24/7 operation under any conditions.

 Zero-Carbon 247Solar Microgrids™